CE-Programming/asm-docs/pages/setup/asm-setup.md

 As it is a good idea to get familiar with a command shell when doing actual development, this guide will aid you in that process.
 Simply open a command window, either the command prompt in windows or a similar variant.
 You can find information on using the shell and available commands for Windows [**here**](http://ss64.com/nt/).

-Now, input the following command: `mkdir CEasm/include CEasm/tools & cd CEasm` on Windows, or `mkdir -p CEasm/include CEasm/tools && cd CEasm` on Linux / OS X.
+Now, input the following command: `mkdir CEasm/include CEasm/tools & cd CEasm` on Windows, or `mkdir -p CEasm/include CEasm/tools && cd CEasm` on Linux/OS X.

 The **mkdir** command creates a directory, here called *CEasm*, with two subdirectories called *include* and *tools*.
 The **cd** command then navigates inside of the *CEasm* directory, which we will be using to place all of our example code in.

-Now, input the following command: `echo.>include/ti84pce.inc` on Windows, or `touch include/ti84pce.inc` on Linux / OS X.
+Now, input the following command: `echo.>include/ti84pce.inc` on Windows, or `touch include/ti84pce.inc` on Linux/OS X.

 This will create an empty file called *ti84pce.inc* in the *include* directory.